dvoraka/av-service/README.md

 ```

 ### Installation
-You can use Docker to prepare necessary services for development.
-Docker configurations are a good documentation for
+You can use Docker to prepare necessary services for the development.
-installing services without Docker.
+Docker configurations are a good documentation for installing services without Docker.

 #### Docker
 Docker is recommended approach.